huyquoctrinh/Linear-Regression/README.md

 # Linear-Regression
-Update on 31/03/2022, this version is for single variable
+Update on 31/03/2022, this version is for multivariable
 # Packages
 Install the following packages for using our model
 ```